 Project stage Topic of consultation / message Method used Target stakeholders Responsibilities Preparation, prior to effectiveness The project, its activities and locations, potential impacts and mitigation measures, including updated activities under the Project Introduce the project's ESF instruments, including updated versions based on the Project Present the SEP and the Grievance Mechanism.
-Virtual consultations on SEP and ESCP April 13-20, 2020 and ESMF April 23-May 4, 2020 Consultations on 3 HCF in Champasack, Attapeu and Sekong province in November 2020 Consultations on 23 March 2021 Project website and Facebook page Radio (FM 107.3) Affected people and other interested parties as appropriate.
+Virtual consultations for the parent project on the SEP and ESCP were conducted on April 13-20, 2020 and on the ESMF on April 23- May 4, 2020 Consultations on 3 HCF in Champasack, Attapeu and Sekong province in November 2020 as part of new activities under the Project (AF) Consultations on 23 March 2021 to disclose updated SEP, ESCP and ESMF for the Project Project website and Facebook page (for parent project and the Project (AF)) Radio (FM 107.3) (for parent project and the Project (AF)) Affected people and other interested parties as appropriate.
 Relevant Ministries working in, or with an interest in health sector and COVID-19, including those who will be working in the vaccination program.
-NGOs and CSOs may also be included.
+NGOs and CSOs, as relevant, included.
 MOH with support from consultants.
 Implementation Updated project's ESF instruments.
 Feedback of Project consultations.
 Information about project's activities in line with the WHO COVID19 guidance on risk communication and community engagement, CCEH and other vaccination activities.
 Consultations (face to face and/or virtual consultations) Project website.
 Correspondence by phone/email Letters to local, provincial and national authorities.
 Consultations with ethnic groups (when applicable) in a culturally appropriate and accessible manner, including language needs.
 Outreach activities.
-IEC Materials, accessible to ethnic minorities (translated/pictorial) Vaccine campaign transmitted via radio, TV, print media, loudspeaker Affected people and other interested parties as appropriate.
+Affected people and other interested parties as appropriate.
 Relevant Ministries working in, or with an interest in health sector and COVID-19, including those who will be working in the vaccination program.
 NGOs and CSOs may also be included.
 MOH with support from consultants.
 Those working on CCEH